Apply for Admission

 The sooner you apply, the faster we can get you an admission decision, so get started right away.
 Before you begin your application, please select the link that best describes you.

-You will graduate from high school in 2023 (regardless of total college credits completed while in high school), or you have graduated from high school but haven't enrolled at a college, university, or any other institution after high school.
+You will graduate from high school in 2024 (regardless of total college credits completed while in high school), or you have graduated from high school but haven't enrolled at a college, university, or any other institution after high school.
 First-Year candidates may apply as Early Action or Rolling Admission by completing Hofstra's First-Year Student Application for Undergraduate Admission or the Common Application.
-First-Year candidates applying for the spring 2023 semester should use the "Apply for 2023 Rolling Admission" application.

 Early Action is a nonbinding early application and notification process for the fall semester first-year students only.
 Students accepted via Early Action are not required to withdraw other college applications but are required to notify Hofstra University of their intentions by May 1.